Getting Started

 It's a misconception we lack time.

-misconception we lack status
+It's a misconception we lack status

 It's a misconception we lack the inner strength which often comes with good health.